 "They took two then panicked because they had two piglets."

 The two piglets had turned into huge, strong pigs, which Vehreschild warned was what happened with most pigs.

 "There's no such thing as miniature pigs.
 We highly recommend not getting house pigs."

 Waghorn said there were still people in New Zealand who thought they could get miniature pigs that would stay small and adorable and make good house pets, but this wasn't the reality.

 Some could end up weighing hundreds of kilograms, and even as piglets are particularly strong and muscular, meaning they can wreak havoc in people's homes.

 The sanctuary is also home to a few bunnies, including two whose burrow was destroyed when someone was working on their driveway.

 Another rabbit, Freckle, came to the sanctuary with a brain parasite causing it to have a tilted head.
 Freckle has now been cured and is best friends with Mindy, one of the driveway bunnies.

-Some of the chickens were rescued from battery farms and, having spent their entire lives in cages, didn't know how to walk.
+Some of the chickens were rescued from battery farms and, having spent their entire lives in cages squished between other chickens, didn't even know how to walk.